StevisonLab/Intro-to-R-and-the-RStudio-Environment/README.md

 Students will learn to use RStudio and R to read in the sample dataset, perform basic functions like subsetting data and data manipulation.
 Students will finish by plotting the coverage along a chromosome.
 A [handout](https://github.com/StevisonLab/Intro-to-R-and-the-RStudio-Environment/blob/master/Appendix%203.%20Working%20in%20R%20Studio%20Handout.pdf) is included to facilitate this process, with visuals for the students to follow along.
 Students are asked to install both R and RStudio on their individual computers prior to class (both softwares are free and cross platform compatible for PC, MAC, LINUX).
 Installation instructions are provided in [Appendix 1](https://github.com/StevisonLab/Intro-to-R-and-the-RStudio-Environment/blob/master/Appendix%201.%20Install%20R%20and%20RStudio%20Instruction.docx).

-### Justification:
+### Core competencies:

-Core competencies covered: Students should be able to gather and evaluate experimental evidence, including qualitative and quantitative data.
-Students should be able to apply statistical methods when analyzing their data, and use patterns to construct a model.
-Students should be able to generate and interpret graphs displaying experimental results.
-Students should be able to critique large data sets and use bioinformatics to assess genetics data.
-Students should be able to tap into the interdisciplinary nature of science.
+* Students should be able to gather and evaluate experimental evidence, including qualitative and quantitative data.
+* Students should be able to apply statistical methods when analyzing their data, and use patterns to construct a model.
+* Students should be able to generate and interpret graphs displaying experimental results.
+* Students should be able to critique large data sets and use bioinformatics to assess genetics data.
+* Students should be able to tap into the interdisciplinary nature of science.

 ### Sample/Example: